GET IN TOUCH

 Escalating Collection Actions

-- Additional property seizures: If wages do not cover the debt, creditors or the IRS may seize property such as vehicles or real estate.
+• Additional property seizures — If wages do not cover the debt, the IRS may seize property such as vehicles or real estate.

-- Federal intercepts: The government may intercept tax refunds, Social Security payments, or other federal benefits to pay the money owed.
+• Federal intercepts — The government may intercept tax refunds, Social Security payments, or other federal benefits to satisfy the amount owed.

 Long-Term Financial and Personal Impact